ArgusSystem/argus-system/README.md

   - Allow only authorized people on an area.
 The area may be available for everyone during working hours but only available for security during the night.
   - Keep track of someone we care, for example children or elderly people.
-  - Restrict the number of people on a certain area, for example due to COVID-19.

 <sup>_[1] A video is processed in realtime if all the processing is bounded by a threshold P. To
 reproduce the video as a continuous stream, we need a fix delay equal to the video length plus the